dbachilo/dvrstart/README.md

 Dmitry Bachilo's DVR software for FreeBSD<br>
 Based on Ivan Avdeev's shell scripts logic

-This is a free DVR software for FreeBSD written in Gambas.
+This is a free DVR software for FreeBSD written in Gambas.<br>
-This software uses ffmpeg to record video and audio (if available) from a survailance cameras.
+This software uses ffmpeg to record video and audio (if available) from a survailance cameras.<br>
-As of initial release it supports Axis and Hikvision cameras (because I have them) It records rtsp flow an devides it into 20-minute mp4 files sorted by subdirectories with camera names.
+As of initial release it supports Axis and Hikvision cameras (because I have them)<br>
+It records rtsp flow and devides it into 20-minute mp4 files sorted by subdirectories with camera names.<br>

 Feel free to contribute.